nparas5/hiddenclouds/README.md

 #Deliverables:

 Connectivity to Counter-app did not worked, i  deployed the service to expose the port 80 externally but not able to access using miniube IP.
+May be something needs to re-checked in docker file etc ......

 MySQL Able to Connect successfully.